DATAMATH CALCULATOR MUSEUM

 Program steps: Courtesy of: Ken H. Meine

 MBO International Electronic GmbH, Jena was founded 1973 and started with the MBO Junior the production of the first portable calculator in Germany.
-Later MBO actually placed their name stickers on Far-East OEM products.
+Later MBO actually placed their nameplates on Far East OEM products.

-Dismantling this MBO Expert calculator manufactured in October 1975 in Asia reveals a clean design based on a single-sided printed circuit board (PCB) for the main electronics and a double-sided PCB for the keyboard and powered by a disposable 9 Volts battery.
+Dismantling this MBO Expert calculator manufactured in October 1975 in Asia reveals a clean design based on a single-sided printed circuit board (PCB) for the main electronics, a double-sided PCB for the keyboard and powered by a disposable 9 Volts battery.

-The main PCB is centered around a TMS0833 single-chip calculator circuit manufactured by Texas Instruments and a Bowmar BD 5026 Digit Driver chip.
+The Main-PCB is centered around a TMS0833 single-chip calculator circuit manufactured by Texas Instruments and a Bowmar BD5026 Digit Driver chip.
 The few remaining components on the PCB are mainly used to generate the clock signal for the internal timing of the TMS0833 and an additional transistor for the 8th digit of the LED display.
+Well, what we wrote here in September 2022 is not exactly accurate.
+With the featured MBO Expert calculator being a loaner from our friend Ken, we didn't dig to deep into it.
+It is neither a transistor, nor has the display only 8 digits.
+Learn more in our most recent update of this page.

 The display module of the MBO Expert uses nine small LED chips bonded on a substrate with an additional magnifying lens to enlarge the digits.